theSundayProgrammer/WebAuth/README.md

 Nginx provides a [simple authentication schema](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
 It consists of a simple text file with user names and hashed passwords.
-In the following configuration any web client trying to access the _/api_ area will be prompted for a password unless the client has alreday logged in
+In the following configuration any web client trying to access the _/api_ area will be prompted for a password unless the client has already logged in
 ````
     location /api {
       auth_basic           “Administrator’s Area”;